nin0-dev/Docs/src/content/docs/storing-data/option-types.md

 ### Component

 With the component type, you can show a fully customizable React component.
-You can set the setting's value programmatically in case you need to associate data to it.

 ```tsx
 settingName: {